-I am a candidate at the University of Roehampton currently studying the British Psychological Society (BPS) accredited “Counselling Psychology (Psych D)” doctoral degree.
+I am Counselling Psychologist from the University of Roehampton following completion of the British Psychological Society (BPS) accredited “Counselling Psychology (Psych D)” doctoral degree.

-At this time I can be found on the temporary HCPC register, pending full registration.
+At this time I can be found on the temporary HCPC register, pending full registration (tbc).

-In addition to this, I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
+In addition, I am a registered member of the British Association for Counselling and Psychotherapy (BACP).

 I began my career in 2010, working as a support worker with young adults in semi-independent living facilities, followed by working in the third sector with Rethink Mental Illness as a mental health recovery worker for a black and minority ethnic (BME) service.